EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 # Financial Report

--Total budged proposed and finalized in the contract: € 149,996 -First payment after successful completion of the mid-term review (D1, D2, this report) € 70,000
+- Total budged proposed and finalized in the contract: € 149,996
+- First payment after successful completion of the mid-term review (D1, D2, this report) € 70,000
--Final settlement after successful completion of the entire project at the end of the year: €79,996
+- Final settlement after successful completion of the entire project at the end of the year: €79,996
--Additional NoR spnsoring request EODC: € 15000, see D02
+- Additional NoR spnsoring request EODC: € 15000, see D02
--Additional ad-hoc NoR sponsorship jolin.io: € 15000
+- Additional ad-hoc NoR sponsorship jolin.io: € 15000

 # Outlook

--Finish WP3 code performance enhancement
+- Finish WP3 code performance enhancement
--Do WP4 Deployment
+- Do WP4 Deployment
--Submitted talk to Living Planet Symposium 2025
+- Submitted talk to Living Planet Symposium 2025

 # Conclusion

--Recap of the progress and its significance.
+- Recap of the progress and its significance.
--Reaffirmation of the project's alignment with the agency's goals.
+- Reaffirmation of the project's alignment with the agency's goals.